xeroctl chat

 System Prompt From a File

-Load the system prompt from a file using --from-file:
+Load the system prompt from a file using --from-file. --from-file takes precedence over --system when both are passed.

 --from-file ./system-prompt.txt \